lbryio/lbry.com/content/faq/how-to-publish.md

 Click `Publish`.

 The file will process in the background and will be added to the LBRY Blockchain.
-Larger files will take longer to upload depending on your network speed.
 Please leave LBRY running while your content is in the "pending confirmation" mode.
 This page will automatically refresh and you will be notified when the publish is completed.
+After this, your content will be available to other LBRY users.
+However, it is a good idea to leave LBRY open for a while after this to make sure the app is able to share your file to at least one peer on the data network.
+Larger files will take longer to upload depending on your network speed.

 You can continue to use LBRY while the upload completes.

 ### How do I create a Channel?